-Note: The switch provides a recessed multi-function Reset button on the back panel that lets you reboot (power-cycle) the switch.
-To reboot the switch, press the Reset button for about two seconds.
+Note: The switch provides a recessed multi-function Reset button that lets you reboot (power-cycle) the switch.
+To reboot the switch, press the Reset button on the front panel for about two seconds.
 (Do not press the button for more than five seconds!)
 The switch restarts but retains its custom settings.